AlinesCodeFiWorks/AngularProject/README.md

-# AngularProject

-Using the README file for brainstorming purposes for now.

-Project due: Apr 21

-General Requirements

-Project Setup:
-Use Angular (version 19+) for the front-end.
-Focus on a MVP(Minimum Viable Product) Write all logic in TypeScript, and Utilize Signals().
-Use Standalone Components, and new @For @If Decorators

-Shared Module (SharedModule):
-Create a shared module (or file) that bundles common Angular modules, directives, pipes, etc. (e.g., CommonModule, FormsModule, ReactiveFormsModule), so you don’t need to import them repeatedly in every standalone component.

-Basic CRUD Operations:
-Demonstrate Create, Read, Update, and Delete for a chosen data entity (e.g., “Song,” “Contact,” “Book,” etc.).

-Angular Essentials:
-Components: At least 3–4 standalone components to organize your UI.
-Services: At least one service to handle data logic (add, delete, edit, retrieve).
-Templates: Use Angular’s template features (e.g., @For, bindings) to display data and handle user interactions.
-Debugging: Use the Angular CLI, console logs, or other debugging tools to ensure your code works as intended.

-Layout & Styling:
-Incorporate your HTML, CSS, and JS skills within the Angular ecosystem.
-You may use any CSS framework (Bootstrap, Material, etc.) or custom styling.

-Optional Enhancements:
-Routing: Use Angular Router (standalone mode) to create multiple screens (e.g., list view vs. details/edit view).
-Validation: Validate user inputs (e.g., required fields, correct formats).
-User Experience: Provide feedback (success/error messages) after each CRUD action.

-Selected Project Idea

-To-Do Task Manager
-Entity: “Tasks,” each with title, description, deadline, completed (boolean).
-Create: Add a new task.
-Read: List all tasks (e.g., in a table or card layout).
-Update: Mark tasks as complete or edit task info.
-Delete: Remove a task from the list.

-Deliverables

-Source Code:
-A well-structured Angular 19 project with standalone components, a shared module, and at least one service.

-README.md:
-Setup Instructions: How to install and run (npm install then ng serve, etc.).
-Project Overview: Briefly explain the concept (e.g., a music playlist).
-CRUD Demonstration: Show how to perform Create, Read, Update, and Delete.
-Optional: Add screenshots or a short video link demonstrating the app.

-//TODO Reflection / Documentation:
-Summarize any challenges you encountered and how you solved them.
-Mention any notable features or design decisions.
-//Main focus was to create a clean and basic application with advanced features (or as advanced as I could make them lol)
-//General challenges:
-//1. turning envisioned features into actionable steps, visualizing it as blocks of code.
-AI helped greatly with scoping and mapping out this part.
-//2. confusing Angular syntax.
-Practicing and getting caught in all the mistakes seems to be the way to go.
-//More specific features
-//1.
-Problem: restructuring subtasks format and input.
-It was initially part of the task submission form but only took a string while the intention was to acommodate multiple subtasks per tasks (as set in the interface) as an array.
-Solution: had the input dynamically displayed under and bound to each task.
-Instead of parsing inputs and separating them by commas, this allowed for multiple input boxes while keeping the UI clean!
-//2.
-Problem: updating entries.
-Instead of adding a new form or feature to update existing entries, the the UI would be much cleaner with inline editing instead.
-Solution: created signal to track which task is being edited as well as 'start/stop editing' functions and ran the 'update' function once editing was done at 'keydown.enter' event!
-Used @if to keep the UI updated accordingly - to just display the existing entry when not editing (editing signal empty), and to display a form when the signal is used at the click of the existing task/subtask!
-//Honorable mentions: the (blur) event allowed for super clean and dynamic actions (fired when input loses focus - like when user clicks away or changes tabs)!
-//Next steps: 1. add task and subtask IDs for more accurate input handling.
-2. extend inline editing features to due date and task descriptions as well.
+# My Task Manager App

+## Project Overview

+This project consisted of developing a simple task management app using Angular 19.
+Users can add, edit, delete, and organize tasks with subtasks.
+Each task may include a description, due date, and subtasks.
+The app also includes a share feature with visual feedback through which users may share their to-do list to the provided email address.

+## Setup Instructions

+1. Clone this repository,
+2. Run `npm install`,
+3. Run `ng serve`,
+4. Open `http://localhost:4200` in your browser.

+## CRUD Demonstration

+- Create tasks (with optional description and due date)
+- Read the full to-do list with subtasks
+- Update tasks and subtasks via inline editing
+- Delete tasks and individual subtasks
+- Bonus: share the list via a dialog form (console-simulated, to be expanded upon back-end implementation)

+## Reflection

+The main focus of this project was to create a clean and basic application with advanced features (or as advanced as I could make them at the moment).

+Some of the main takeaways include:

+- How to use Angular tools to build a working application.
+- Practiced turning envisioned features into actionable steps for the development process.
+- How to structure Angular apps with signals and services.
+- How to implement Angular materials to achieve a clean and modern UI.
+- Best practices for separating logic into services.

+Notable design choices include:

+- Using Angular Materials for featurres such as the to-do list check boxes, the share dialog, and subsequent snack bar notification.
+- Implementing more complex UI features such as nested checkboxes, and inline editing with real-time updates.
+- Toggling stacked information for a sleek design.

+Main challenges include:

+1. Turning envisioned features into actionable steps and visualizing it as blocks of code.
+AI helped greatly with scoping and mapping out the project at its inception, but also when introducing new features and iterating through the design process.
+2. Confusion with Angular syntax.
+Due to only recently learning Angular, a lot of very simple mistakes were made along the way.
+Practicing and getting caught in every single one of them seems to be the way to go.

+3. Restructuring subtasks format and input.
+Subtasks were initially part of the task submission form, however, this input only took a string whereas the intention was to acommodate multiple subtasks per tasks (as set in the interface) in the form of an array.
+The developed solution was to have said input dynamically displayed under and bound to each task.
+Instead of parsing inputs and separating them by commas, this allowed for multiple input boxes while keeping the UI clean and intuitive.

+4. Updating entries.
+Instead of adding a new form or feature to update existing entries, inline editing instead would allow for a sleek, better-organized interface.
+In order to acoomplish this, a signal was created to track which task is being edited as well as 'start/stop editing' functions.
+The 'update' function is then run once editing is completed and the 'eneter' key activated.
+The UI was kept updated accordingly through the use of @if to display the existing entry when idle (editing signal empty), and to display the appropriate input when the signal is used at the click of the targeted entry.

+Honorable mention:

+- The (blur) event allowed for clean and dynamic interactions (fired when input loses focus - like when user clicks away or changes tabs).

+Next steps:

+1. Add task and subtask IDs for more accurate input handling.
+2. Etend inline editing features to include due date and task descriptions as well.